secretGeek/today-i-learned-staging/reading_notes/Hudson_Idea.md

 A product or presentation or sales pitch must have three types of appeal:

-Emotional (they must love it with their heart, be reassured that support and quality won't disappoint ) Logical (they must be rationally persuaded, price trading terms) Imaginative (inspiring, interesting, engaging, surprising, entertaining)
+- Emotional (they must love it with their heart, be reassured that support and quality won't disappoint )
+- Logical (they must be rationally persuaded, price, trading terms)
+- Imaginative (inspiring, interesting, engaging, surprising, entertaining)

 ## Book 2 - Idea accelerator